 The consolidated financial statements have been prepared by The Middleby Corporation (the "company"), pursuant to the rules and regulations of the Securities and Exchange Commission, the financial statements are unaudited and certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations, although the company believes that the disclosures are adequate to make the information not misleading.
-These financial statements should be read in conjunction with the financial statements and related notes contained in the company's 2001 Form 10-K and 2002 First Quarter and Second Quarter Form 10-Qs.
-See Note 2 for a discussion of the effects on the company's previously issued consolidated financial statements of certain matters identified in the quarter ended June 29, 2002.
+These financial statements should be read in conjunction with the financial statements and related notes contained in the company's 2001 Form 10-K/A and 2002 First Quarter and Second Quarter Form 10-Q/As.